accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 4. The Browser Name
 5. The Browser version
 6. The OS version
+7. The specific command(s) used to access the target element with the AT (keys used, touch gestures, or voice command)
-7. The output announced by the screen reader (if using a screen reader).
+8. The output announced by the screen reader for each specific command (if using a screen reader). #7 and #8 help to make the test easier to replicate.
-8. Whether or not you think the test passes or fails and why
+9. Whether or not you think the test passes or fails and why

 ## Suggest a missing test case